Great tips to make communicating with a hearing loss easier

 Hearing our children in another room of the house is challenging, if not impossible, for HOH adults.
 In addition to wearing hearing aids or cochlear implants, some parents and grandparents rely on hearing assistive technologies.

 To hear her baby’s middle-of-the-night cries, Butler initially opted for the AlertMaster wireless notification system, which flashed a connected lamp and shook her bed to alert her.
 One drawback was that her youngster had to wail loudly for several seconds for the monitor to be activated.
 She now uses a simple Fisher Price Lights and Sounds monitor that features illuminated red dots as the crying intensifies.
 As a back-up, Butler sleeps with her hearing aids on.
 While the hearing aids are uncomfortable to wear while sleeping, she insists that they are crucial in alerting her to her baby’s sobs.

 Vibrating and strobe-flashing monitors can be programmed to alert a parent or grandparent of noise coming from a child’s room.
 A video monitor is another option, but only for daytime use as there is no guarantee of it waking up a HOH person in the middle of the night.

-A frequency modulated (FM) system can assist with hearing a child in a noisy car or restaurant.
-The HOH adult attaches a FM system loop to hearing aids, and the child wears a microphone receiver.
-The child’s voice is transmitted directly to the adult’s aids via the FM system.
+Personal Amplifiers can assist with hearing a child in a noisy car or restaurant.
+The HOH adult attaches a remote microphone ststem loop to hearing aids, and the child wears a microphone receiver.
+The child’s voice is transmitted directly to the adult’s aids via the system.

 For the animal lover, a trained hearing-assistance dog may work just as well or better than assistive technology.
 Denise Portis of Maryland acquired a hearing dog as her kids got older.
 Canine helper Chloe alerts Portis to various sounds and provides balance support due to the Meniere’s Disease, which Portis has dealt with for five years.